ds-wizard/wizard-client-locales/README.md

 It is important to keep the structure consistent across all languages.
 The repository maintainers will take care of metadata and information about locales, and ask contributors for details if needed.

 For each Wizard Client version, there is a separate branch in this repository.
-That allows to develop locales also for historical versions even if never version is released.
+That allows to develop locales also for historical versions even if a newer version is released.
 Everytime a new version of Wizard Client is released, a new branch is created from the previous version-branch and POT file is updated; then all PO files are refreshed (`msgmerge`) together with locales metadata and READMEs.
 Then, translation work can continue.
 In [localize.ds-wizard.org](https://localize.ds-wizard.org), a new component is added according to the version.

 ## References and Resources